-- 20. You have an acute (one shift) uptake of 0.80 mSv of tritium committed.
-By how much would you expect your tritium-in-urine concentration to increase? - 21.
-Would your answer to the above question be the same if you were exposed to $10 \ \mu$ Sv/h of tritium over 80 hours (2 weeks)?
-Explain. - 22.
-Under what circumstances could you expect a radioiodine hazard to exist in the Reactor Building? - 23.
-Which exposure gives you the greatest risk: 200 μ Sv/h of I-131, 200 μ Sv/h of I-133, or 200 μ Sv/h of I-135? - 24.
-What about 200 μ Sv/h of tritium and 200 μ Sv/h I-131?

-- 25. Roughly 100 g of dry dulse contain the same amount of iodine (130 mg) as a KI pill.
-Will this amount of dulse have the same "thyroid blocking" effect as one KI pill? - 26.
-What should you do if the self-serve thyroid monitor indicates activity in your thyroid? - 27.
+- 25. You have an acute (one shift) uptake of 0.80 mSv of tritium committed.
+By how much would you expect your tritium-in-urine concentration to increase? - 26.
+Would your answer to the above question be the same if you were exposed to 10 $\mu$ Sv/h of tritium over 80 hours (2 weeks)?
+Explain. - 27.
+Under what circumstances could you expect a radioiodine hazard to exist in the Reactor Building? - 28.
+Which exposure gives you the greatest risk: 200 μSv/h of I-131, 200 μSv/h of I-133, or 200 μSv/h of I-135? - 29.
+What about 200 μSv/h of tritium and 200 μSv/h of I-131? - 30.
+Roughly 100 g of dry dulse contain the same amount of iodine (130 mg) as a KI pill.
+Will this amount of dulse have the same "thyroid blocking" effect as one KI pill? - 31.
 Stable iodine is used for "thyroid blocking".
-Which of the following mechanisms is responsible for the blocking action? - a) Flooding the blood with stable iodine causes the body to excrete iodine in the urine at a much faster rate so that all radioactive iodine is excreted in 2-3 days and therefore little reaches the thyroid. - b) The stable iodine completely satisfies the thyroid's need for iodine, thereby filling it completely so that no radioactive iodine is taken up. - c) The stable iodine dilutes the radioactive iodine in the blood, so that a much smaller fraction of iodine taken up by the thyroid is radioactive. - 28.
+Which of the following mechanisms is responsible for the blocking action? - a) Flooding the blood with stable iodine causes the body to excrete iodine in the urine at a much faster rate so that all radioactive iodine is excreted in 2-3 days and therefore little reaches the thyroid. - b) The stable iodine completely satisfies the thyroid's need for iodine, thereby filling it completely so that no radioactive iodine is taken up. - c) The stable iodine dilutes the radioactive iodine in the blood, so that a much smaller fraction of iodine taken up by the thyroid is radioactive. - 32.
+If you suspect that you have exposed yourself to radioiodine, the first thing you should do is - (a) Take a KI pill. - (b) Check yourself on the self-serve thyroid monitor. - (c) Inform the Shift Supervisor. - (d) Post a warning sign at the location where you worked. - (e) Go to the HP Lab to get a whole-body count. - 33.
+You have worked with the Fuel Handling mob in the F/M Maintenance Lock.
+You are concerned about perhaps having picked up some radioiodine.
+You use the self-serve thyroid monitor outside the Health Physics Lab.
+It indicates a count that is about double the higher limit posted there.
+What should you do? - 34.
 You have taken an air sample in the Reactor Building.
-It has a beta/gamma activity equivalent to 500 Bq/m3, but you have no idea what the radionuclides are.
+It has a beta/gamma activity equivalent to 500 Bg/m, but you have no idea what the radionuclides are.
 What committed dose rate does this represent?
-If you wanted more specific information, how would you get it? - 29.
-What distinguishes transportable from non-transportable particulates, and which category is generally more hazardous? - 30.
-What is meant by bioassay? - 31.
-Why do we analyze urine samples routinely, but never bother with faeces? - 32.
-There is a reason why the whole-body counter at Point Lepreau is adjacent to the Change Room.
-Do you know what it is? - 33.
-Although the presence of I-131 will be detected in liquid scintillation counting of urine samples, this is not an effective way of screening for I-131 uptakes.
-Why not?
+If you wanted more specific information, how would you get it?